config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 ## Cleaning up
-To cleanup the Kubernetes resources created by this tutorial, uninstall Kubed operator.
-Please follow the steps [here](/docs/uninstall.md) to uninstall Kubed operator.
+To cleanup the Kubernetes resources created by this tutorial, uninstall Kubed operator following the steps [here](/docs/uninstall.md).

 ## Next Steps